-The Directives comprising the EU Regulatory Framework were first transposed into Maltese legislation on the 14th of September 2004 and further amended on the 12th of July 2011.
+The Directives comprising the EU Regulatory Framework were first transposed into Maltese legislation on the 14th of September 2004 and subsequently amended on various occasions in part to reflect changes to the regulatory framework introduced by the EU3.

-The relevant national legislation are the Malta Communications Authority Act (Cap 418); the Electronic Communications (Regulation) Act (Cap.
+The relevant national legislation are the Malta Communications Authority Act (Cap 418) (hereinafter referred to as the 'MCA Act'); the Electronic Communications (Regulation) Act (Cap.
 399) (hereinafter referred to as 'ECRA'); and the Electronic Communications Networks and Services (General) Regulations of 2011 (hereinafter referred to 'ECNSR').